Blepharitis from Eyelash Extensions

 • Have all new clients sign a waiver and release form.

-By following these simple tips, you can help prevent lash extension infections in your salon and keep your clients safe and healthy.
-Need help in getting yourself organized and ready to receive clients?
-The Lash Professional has you covered with our lash extension kit, which comes complete with everything you need to get started in the lash industry!
+By following these simple tips, you can help prevent lash extension infections in your studio and keep your clients safe and healthy.

 Lash Salon Hygiene: How to Sterilize Your Workspace & Tools